Preventing Spam in WPForms

 Enabling Spam Entry Storage

 WPForms lets you choose whether to block spam entries completely or store them in your database.
-For example, instead of blocking spam entries with Akismet, you can temporarily save them in your form entries page as spam.
 This allows you to review spam submissions and easily recover false-positive entries.

 Enabling Minimum Time to Submit